stratusadv/dandy/docs/getting_started/configuration.md

 ## Environment Variables

-It's highly recommended that you have a `DANDY_SETTINGS_MODULE` in your environment variables pointed towards your dandy settings module.
+It's highly recommended that you have a `DANDY_SETTINGS_MODULE` in your environment variables pointed towards your Dandy settings module.

 ```bash
 export DANDY_SETTINGS_MODULE=dandy_settings